 STEP 3: Cover your potatoes with water.

 STEP 4: Turn your flame back on and season your cholent!
 Add a generous amount of paprika (a layer covering your water), a few shakes of pepper, about 1-2 T of Iodized salt (depending how big your cholent is) and plenty of onion and garlic powder.
+You can experiment with other seasonings too, depending on the flavor you’d like.
+Lately, I put chili powder in mine.

 I never actually measure the salt but this is what I put into a smaller cholent.